Simulation-based inference with neural posterior estimation applied to X-ray spectral fitting -- III Deriving exact posteriors with dimension reduction and importance sampling: The pipeline

 We adopt a Masked Autoregressive Flow (MAF) as the density estimator, using 10 transformations with 100 hidden units each \citep{papamakariosMaskedAutoregressiveFlow2017}.
 We also evaluated alternative architectures, including Neural Spline Flows (NSF), Mixture Density Networks (MDN), Masked Auto-encoders for Distribution Estimation (MADE), MAFs with Rational Quadratic Spline (RQS) transformations, and a separate MAF implementation via ZUKO (instead of NFLOWS).
 A more in-depth investigation of the performance of the various density estimators is beyond the scope of this paper; however, the selection of MAF was motivated by comparisons of the validation loss, training stability, and the shape of the posteriors, after a given number of inference rounds.
-The conditional density estimator for the posterior is retrained from scratch at each inference round, which is necessary when the dimensionality of the compressed data changes between rounds, as with the PCA.
-When the dimensionality remains fixed, not retraining from scratch yields consistent results, though training time tends to increase slightly with each successive round.
+The conditional density estimator for the posterior is trained at each inference round, see Figure \ref{fig:sixsa_pipeline}.
+At each new inference round, it is retrained from scratch, which is necessary when the dimensionality of the compressed data changes between rounds, as with the PCA.
+When the dimensionality remains fixed, not retraining from scratch yields consistent results, though the training time tends to increase slightly with each successive round.
 We consider a learning rate for the Adam optimizer of $5\times10^{-4}$, a batch size of 256, a validation fraction of 0.2, and patience of 20.
 Independent z-scoring (standardization) is applied to both $\theta$ and $x$, as defined earlier.
 Following \citet{deistler2022pnas2207632119}, we apply prior truncation at each inference round by rejecting samples that fall outside the $10^{-3}$ quantiles of the support of the approximate posterior.
 For a comprehensive practical guide on simulation-based inference, we refer to \citet{Deistler2025}, whose recommended best practices were adopted in this work.
 In particular, we double the training sample size in the first round to improve initial posterior estimation.